TinyCloudOrg/Aleph-Community-Wiki/documents/Aleph Community Interviews.md

 ---
 # Aleph Community Interview Instructions

+## Overview
+The goal of the Aleph Community Wiki is to capture what's happening at Aleph.
+We are capturing talks, and pulling in data from the telegram, but how do we find out about the great people here? **By interviewing them!**

+Aleph Community Interviews are short interviews that anyone can give to capture a person and organization here at Aleph.

 ## Introduction
 - Approach the interviewee and introduce yourself
 - Explain that you're conducting interviews for the Aleph Community Wiki